sneakysneak/docs/pages/custom-connectors/05-methods.md

 You can specify rate limits that apply to this method alone.

-## Request Format / ResponseFormat
+## Request Format / Response Format

 Here you specify the request or response message format Fields.